 Both red and brown seaweeds (like gigartina and laminaria) contain ARA (arachidonic acid, an omega 6 fatty acid) which supports the brain, muscle development, liver function and neurological health.

 Most seaweeds and algae are naturally high in DHA.
-DHA and ARA are the two most abundant Omega fatty acids found in the brain, together composing approximately 20% of the brain’s fatty acid content.
-(Crawford, MA; Sinclair, AJ (1971).
-Nutritional influences in the evolution of mammalian brain.)
+DHA and ARA are the two most abundant omega fatty acids found in the brain, with DHA composing approximately 30% of the brain’s fatty acid content.

 In the early 1980s, NASA searched for a plant-based food source that could generate both oxygen and nutrition on long-duration space flights.
 They discovered that marine algae were rich in minerals, phytonutrients, and fatty acids.
 This research led to the development of an algae-based, vegetable-like oil that contains two essential polyunsaturated fatty acids: DHA and ARA. ("A Healthy Dose of Innovation".)